How to taste water

 The taste of distilled water

 Distilled water is not always distilled water.
-If you compare to the taste from battery water or laboratory water (both sold as “distilled” or “demineralized”), the taste is not nice.
+If you compare to the taste from battery water or laboratory water, which are both sold as “distilled” or “demineralized”, the taste is not nice.
 This water is often filtered / ion-exchanged water and is sold in plastic containers.
 Distilled water (produced using distillation) also vary in taste.
 Most will say that water has a flat taste if it was distilled under pressure (vacuum).
 Naturally distilled water, like WaterStillar does it, will have a more pleasant and better taste.

 It is also highly important for the taste that all materials in touch with the distilled water does not migrate taste to the water.
 We made a 3rd party test for off-taste in the enamel we use to ensure that there is no off taste.
 Certain metals will give an off taste, plastics are hopeless and so are most rubber gaskets.